dnidever/m2fs/README.rst

 - there is code plot_trace() in m2fs_process.py
 - uncomment code in m2fs_process.py lines 932-945 to see/interact with traces, hit 'q' to go to next one
 - set make_image=True to get PSF of data+traces
+- creates a _aperture_array.pickle and _apertures2d.pdf if you set make_image=True

 **5) apmask**

 - mask apertures
 - set apmask=True, everything else to False
 - automated, fairly fast
+- creates _apmask.pickle file

 **6) apflat**